ChaseDudas/WackyPong/Project Increment 5/README.md

-# Project Increment 3
+# Project Increment 5

-Making the hits display accurate for each player.
+The functionality from the previous increment and also includes bonus balls and the freezer pickup.

 | Description       | Points          |
 | ------------- |:-------------:|